anpaz/qstack/README.md

 # Evaluating quantum programs:

-A stack executes a list of instructions and report their measurements by recursively evaluating them on each layer as follows:
+A stack evaluates a list of instructions and report their measurements by recursively evaluating them on each layer as follows:

 1. It identifies all prepare instructions and call `allocate` on the current layer with the correspond block_ids.
 2. It calls evaluate on the current layer.